VPVasP/QuickMaths/README.md

 # QuickMaths
 QuickMaths is a command line quiz game designed to test your math skills.
 Made in JavaScript.
-- Answer a variety of math questions that evolves addition, subtraction.
+- Answer a variety of math questions that evolves addition, subtraction and multiplication.
 - For every correct answer you gain 5 points and for every wrong answer you lose 1 life out of total 3.
 - The program is endless unless you lose all 3 lifes.
 ## How to Install